HQarroum/awesome-iot/README.md

  - [MicroPython](https://docs.micropython.org/) - a lean and efficient Python implementation for microcontrollers and constrained systems
  - [PharoThings](https://github.com/pharo-iot/PharoThings) - Live programming platform for IoT projects based on [Pharo](https://pharo.org/) (a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback).
  - [TinyGo](https://tinygo.org/) - TinyGo is a project to bring the Go programming language to microcontrollers and modern web browsers by creating a new compiler based on LLVM.
 You can compile and run TinyGo programs on many different microcontroller boards such as the BBC micro:bit and the Arduino Uno.
+ - [Rust](https://www.rust-lang.org/) - Rust is a language focused on performance, reliability and productivity.
+It is known for its safety, it is memory safe, it uses a borrow checker, and concurrency is also safe.

 #### Frameworks